Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Introduction

 which is an instance of \eqref{Prob:main} with

 Indeed, for some choice of $\lambda>0$, the objective is convex but a few component functions may be nonconvex.

-Another example comes from {\it principal component analysis (PCA)}.
-Consider a set of $n$ data vectors $\sa_1, \ldots, \sa_n$ in $\br^d$ and the normalized co-variance matrix $A=\frac{1}{n}\sum_{j=1}^n \sa_j\sa_j^\top$, PCA aims to find the leading principal component. \cite{Garber-2015-Fast} proposed a new efficient optimization for PCA by reducing the problem to solving a small number of convex optimization problems.
-One critical subroutine in the method considered in \cite{Garber-2015-Fast} is to solve
+Another example comes from \textit{principal component analysis (PCA)}.
+Consider a set of $n$ data vectors $\sa_1, \ldots, \sa_n$ in $\br^d$ and the normalized co-variance matrix $A=\frac{1}{n}\sum_{j=1}^n \sa_j\sa_j^\top$, PCA aims to find the leading principal component.~\citet{Garber-2015-Fast} proposed a new efficient optimization for PCA by reducing the problem to solving a small number of convex optimization problems, where a critical subroutine in the method is to solve

 where $\mu$ is larger than or equal to the maximum eigenvalue of $A$.
 Although the above formulation is convex optimization, component functions in the above optimization problem may be nonconvex.